Bhagavad Gita Chapter 11 Verse 35 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: Sanjaya said, Having heard that speech of Lord Krishna, Arjuna, with joined palms, trembling, prostrated himself, again addressing Krishna in a choked voice, bowing down, overwhelmed with fear.
+This verse carries the weight of lived truth.
+Sanjaya said, Having heard that speech of Lord Krishna, Arjuna, with joined palms, trembling, prostrated himself, again addressing Krishna in a choked voice, bowing down, overwhelmed with fear.
+In the context of witnessing the totality of creation, preservation, and destruction in the Divine, these words illuminate the principle of cosmic vision from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team